haberdashPI/vscode-master-key/notes.md

 unit tests: search movements
 unit tests: capture keys
-  works even even when you run some other command unit tests: bindings with out a mode apply in all modes unit tests: macro replay unit tests: command argument validation unit tests: keybinding insertion (with weird file states)
+  works even even when you run some other command unit tests: macro replay unit tests: command argument validation unit tests: keybinding insertion (with weird file states)